Anthony Rizzo Player Props: Yankees vs. Cardinals

 Anthony Rizzo At The Plate

-- Rizzo has 75 hits and an OBP of .357 to go with a slugging percentage of .430.
-All three of those stats are best among New York hitters this season.

-- He ranks 57th in batting average, 31st in on base percentage, and 77th in slugging among qualifying hitters in MLB action.
+- He ranks 61st in batting average, 30th in on base percentage, and 80th in slugging among qualified hitters in MLB.

-- He has homered in 12.0% of his games this season, and 3.4% of his plate appearances.
+- In 11.7% of his games this season, he has hit a home run, and 3.4% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.